diyjac/SDC-P4/README.md

 ![Project Video Frame 2 - Lane Line Confidence Diagnostics](./output_images/project_video_diag2Q4-frame2.png)

-Notice that the confidence level on both lines are now at 100%, since they are capped there.
-Also notice that the left pixel count is now at 5477 and the right at 3611.
+Notice that the confidence levels on both lines are now at 100%, since they are capped there.
+Also notice that the left pixel counts are now at 5477 and the right at 3611.
 This is an increase by a factor of at least 6X, so should not be a problem.
-The other thing to notice is that the current frame's lane lines predicted by the last frame were very accurate with hardly any false possitives or false negatives.
+The other thing to notice is that the current frame's lane lines predicted by the last frame were very accurate with hardly any false positives or false negatives.
 At 10 frames out:

 ![Project Video Frame 10 - Lane Line Confidence Diagnostics](./output_images/project_video_diag2Q4-frame10.png)